This list is arranged by subject—ordered according to the 2010

 The distribution of the number of subgroups of the multiplicative group, with Lee Troupe, J. Aust.
 Math.
 Soc., to appear (48 pages).

 An Erdős–Kac theorem for products of additive functions, in preparation.

 An Erdős–Kac theorem for the number of prime factors of multiplicative orders, with Leo Goldmakher, in preparation.

-Inclusive prime number races, with Nathan Ng, in preparation.
+Inclusive prime number races, with Nathan Ng, submitted (47 pages).